Greek food and wines

 Greek food and wine is an important aspect of the culture of Greece.
-The Greek food and wines are famous for their good quality and amazing taste.
+Greek food and wines are famous for their good quality and amazing taste.
 Some dishes are common all around the country, whereas some others are local culinary specialties and can be found only in a specific region or Greek island.
-While you holiday, do not miss the chance to try the local Greek dishes in the many restaurants of Greece and the Greek islands.
+While you are on holiday, do not miss the chance to try the local Greek dishes in the many restaurants in Greece and the Greek islands.
 There are such traditional taverns in almost every corner of the country.
-If you want to prepare some Greek dishes at home, you can also check our section about Greek recipes.

-Information about the greek food and gastronomical specialties (mezedes, salades, main dishes, soups), herbs and spice and wines and alcohol beverages.
+Information about the greek food and gastronomical specialties (mezedes, salads, main dishes, soups), herbs and spice and wines and alcohol beverages.

 The mezedes (single: mezes) are appetizers, served before or with the main dishes, usually accompanied with ouzo or tsipouro.
 They come in small plates.
 It is one of the basic elements of the Greek culture to share food and wine with friends, in a joyful and unhurried environment.